-6 Reasons To Fall In-Love With LinkedIn!
+6 Reasons We Are In Love With LinkedIn!

 LinkedIn, the social network well known as the platform for professionals looking for full-time employment, has been stepping up to serve an emerging new workforce: the independent workforce made up of freelancers, independent contractors and creative entrepreneurs.
 The year 2020 will see 40 percent of Americans working independently, according to Intuit, and LinkedIn has responded with new tools to help anyone, whether you're a coporate profefessional, entrepreneur, freelancer or remote worker, achieve their professional goals in this new world of work.